Alonso-del-Arte/floating-point-library/Basics.md

 kind of struct holding two floating point values (one for the real part, the other for the imaginary part).

+Thus, in Java, `Math.sqrt(a)`, where `a` is 0.0 or a positive finite number, gives an equal or smaller nonnegative finite number, but if `a` is a negative number, the result is NaN.
+However, if `a` is &minus;0.0, the result is &minus;0.0.

 FINISH WRITING

 ## Formats smaller than eight bits